giorgiomelch/HandyControl/README.md

 # Hand Gesture Recognition for Cursor Controlling

-This project enables controlling your computer's mouse and keyboard using hand gestures and voice commands, leveraging MediaPipe for hand tracking and Vosk for speech recognition.
+This project enables controlling your computer's mouse and keyboard using hand gestures and voice commands, leveraging MediaPipe for hand tracking and Vosk for speech recognition.\\
-Think of it like holding an invisible mouse: for example, pressing your index finger simulates a left click.
+About the hand interaction, think of it like you are holding an invisible mouse: for example, pressing your index finger simulates a left click.

 ## Features